Tonight (PinkPantheress song): Critical reception

 Music critics generally praised "Tonight" for its production and PinkPantheress's vocal performance.
 Robin Murray of Clash dubbed it a "ridiculously infectious [...] dose of pop futurism that arrives with a sly grin on its face", and Sal Cinquemani of Slant Magazine described it as an "unabashed sex song".
 Zachary Horvath from HotNewHipHop praised the song's overall sound and thought that it exemplified PinkPantheress's "addicting" production style and "wildly entrancing" vocal delivery.
 NMEs Kyann-Sian Williams commended its adrenaline-pumping atmosphere, and Pitchforks Harry Tafoya deemed the track "impressive" and lauded how "the fast-paced thump mirrors a dawning sense of romantic urgency."
-Elaina Bernstein from Hypebeast, Derrick Rossignol from Uproxx, and the editorial staff of Consequence selected "Tonight" as one of the best songs of its release week.
+Elaina Bernstein from Hypebeast, Derrick Rossignol from Uproxx, and the staff of Consequence selected "Tonight" as one of the best songs of its release week.
 Consequence praised PinkPantheress's "feathery" vocals and the combination of baroque strings with club–driven beats.
 Billboard listed "Tonight" as one of their "R&B/Hip-Hop Fresh Picks of the Week", with Michael Saponara lauding its production and mature narrative.
-Wonderland similarly lauded its production and "playful" lyrics, including "Tonight" on their list of the best newly released songs.
+Wonderland similarly commended its production and "playful" lyrics, including "Tonight" on their list of the best newly released songs.

 In June 2025, "Tonight" was picked as one of the best songs of the year by Billboard (20 out of 50) and Consequence (24 out of 100).
 Paolo Ragusa from the latter publication commended PinkPantheress's "honeyed vocals and untouchable attitude" and the song's "roomy, nostalgic production", although he thought that the track was "relatively straightforward" overall.
 Publications such as NME, Vogue, Cosmopolitan, and Exclaim! picked "Tonight" as one of the "songs of the summer".
 Vogues Liam Hess deemed it the highlight of Fancy That, describing it as a "three-minute slice of pop perfection" and praising its composition and catchy refrain.
 NMEs Karen Gwee described it as "light and addictive", while Cosmopolitans Samantha Olson stated that it "makes a Panic! at the Disco sample sound like a voguing track made for endless nights breaking a sweat on the dance floor."
 Maria Sherman from the Associated Press picked "Tonight" as the "song of the summer for the chronically online".
+Slant Magazines staff named it the best song of 2025, with Paul Attard adding that it featured "the stickiest and steamiest hook of the year".